-At and For The Year Ended December 31, 2016 2015 2014 Actuarial assumptions used to determine benefit obligations at end of period: Discount rate 2.18% 2.59% 2.36% Expected annual rate of compensation increase 3.65% 3.60% 3.37% Actuarial assumptions used to determine net periodic benefit cost for the period: Discount rate 2.59% 2.36% 3.76% Expected rate of return on plan assets 5.29% 5.45% 5.40% Expected annual rate of compensation increase 3.60% 3.37% 3.33%
+At and For The Year Ended December 31, 2017 2016 2015 Actuarial assumptions used to determine benefit obligations at end of period: Discount rate 2.21% 2.18% 2.59% Expected annual rate of compensation increase 3.64% 3.65% 3.60% Actuarial assumptions used to determine net periodic benefit cost for the period: Discount rate 2.18% 2.59% 2.36% Expected rate of return on plan assets 5.58% 5.29% 5.45% Expected annual rate of compensation increase 3.65% 3.60% 3.37%

 We determine a discount rate for our plans based on the estimated duration of each plan's liabilities.
-For our euro denominated defined benefit pension plans, which represent 94% of our benefit obligation, we use two discount rates, with consideration of the duration of the plans, using a hypothetical yield curve developed from euro-denominated AA-rated corporate bond issues, partially weighted for market value, with minimum amounts outstanding of €500 million for bonds with less than 10 years to maturity and €50 million for bonds with 10 or more years to maturity, and excluding the highest and lowest yielding 10% of bonds within each maturity group.
-The discount rates used, depending on the duration of the plans, were 0.75% and 1.75%.
-The weighted average discount rate used to measure our benefit obligations, increased by 41 basis points from December 31, 2015 to December 31, 2016, driving a \$7.7 million actuarial gain during 2016, which is recognized in OCI.
+For our euro denominated defined benefit pension plans, which represent 93% of our benefit obligation, we use two discount rates with consideration of the duration of the plans, using a hypothetical yield curve developed from euro-denominated AA-rated corporate bond issues.
+These bond issues are partially weighted for market value, with minimum amounts outstanding of &500 million for bonds with less than 10 years to maturity and &50 million for bonds with 10 or more years to maturity, and excluding the highest and lowest yielding 10% of bonds within each maturity group.
+The discount rates used, depending on the duration of the plans, were 1.00% and 1.75%.